tlwl19/finalchallenge/README_Team2.md

 ![](images/shades.png)

-8 buttons for 8 different shades of grey for the user to pick any one they prefer.
+8 buttons for 8 different shades of grey for the user to pick any colour they prefer.

 <br>